 Jim Floyd, a native of Delaware, is the inspiration behind F&S Boatworks.
-Jim lives in Middletown with his wife Barbara and children Tim and Christina.
-Both children have joined the family business and are becoming valuable members of the F&S team.
+Jim lives in Middletown with his wife Barbara.
 Jim’s construction talents were evident at an early age, and he entered the woodworking trades in his early 20’s.
 He quickly formed his own home construction business and practiced as a master carpenter and cabinet maker in northern Delaware for many years.

 Jim is a life long outdoorsman and has hunted and fished most of the east coast as well as many of those exotic destinations we all dream about.
 He began his offshore career in a 23 foot SeaCraft, fishing the East Coast Canyons on down to the Gulf Stream off Hatteras.
 While in Hatteras, he became fascinated with the custom boats of the Carolinas.
 At that time, in the late 70’s, a few small custom shops were beginning to refine the efforts of the early pioneers.
 Jim spent hundreds of hours in Carolina shops studying design and construction techniques.
 He began to experiment with the resins and glass fabrics available to builders and to look for new products to add strength without weight to a boats hull.
 He continued to hone his boat building skills by finishing a Carolina hull, which he then fished offshore for the next ten years or so.